 Maybe you didn't see the way things were.

-These officers that pulled the trigger both said we honestly felt sincerely that our lives were in danger.
+These officers that pulled the trigger both said, we honestly felt sincerely that our lives were in danger.

-That's why we reacted with deathly force.
+That's why we reacted with Deathney Force.

-And unfortunately, there are a lot of extraneous factors that are leading to this distrust amongst people of color towards law enforcement, and a lot of it has to do with with the economy.
+And unfortunately, there are a lot of extraneous factors that are leading to this distrust amongst people of color towards law enforcement, and a lot of it has to do with the economy.

-The vast majority are are African American.
+The vast majority are African American.

 We don't know the names of any of these people.

-And and one has to wonder if we only hear about the Cambridge police, Trayvon Martin, George Zimmerman, Ferguson, Freddie Gray, or an instance where there's only cops involved.
+And one has to wonder if we only hear about the Cambridge police, Trayvon Martin, George Zimmerman, Ferguson, Freddie Gray, or an instance where there's only cops involved.

 Why is that Horace Cooper?

-Yeah, um, it shouldn't surprise uh you and your listeners that the Department of Justice has announced that they're going to be investigating uh the shooting that took place in um Charlotte, and I imagine we will see something similar in uh Oklahoma, and yet there is no announcement with regard to the massacre that's taking place in Chicago.
+Yeah, it shouldn't surprise you and your listeners that the Department of Justice has announced that they're going to be investigating the shooting that took place in Charlotte.

-Um we see Saturday night, I'm watching football, and suddenly I see an alert on Twitter that something has happened in New York City.
+We see Saturday night, I'm watching football, and suddenly I see an alert on Twitter that something has happened in New York City.

 Every effort was made by the leadership in New York City, including the mayor, which I think was a little embarrassing, to downplay the seriousness of this, to give people the space to operate and learn.